wyi616/week00_pullrequest/README.md

 5. Do a `git push origin BRANCH`, where `BRANCH` is replaced with your branch name.
 6. Go on to `github.com` in this repo, and create a pull request for your branch.

+**Note**: this is *not* the only way to create a pull request.
+For a repo on which you aren't an owner, you would clone the repo on github, edit your clone, then create a pull request between your clone and the original repo.
+The pattern we are using here is more useful when you're working in a team and performing internal code reviews of team members' edits.

 # Your edits

 Replace this text and add a couple lines of text to introduce yourself and say what you did over the summer.